Need ideas for summer decorating? Add a nod to the season with these easy-to-do tips to bring a bit of summer into your home.

 Each season has its own beauty and elements that make it special.
 So make sure to change out some vignettes in your home to show off summer’s special charm.
 Go lighter or brighter but don’t forget to add some summer-inspired organics!

-And on the vertical coat rack I have a faux branch of green leaves and my summer straw sun visor.
+On the vertical coat rack, I have my summer straw sun visor and tote.

 What could you add to your foyer that gives just a hint of the summer season?